How to Download Subtitles for Movies? The Most Download Sites & Tools

 Method 1: Use a VLC player plugin (such as VLSub)

-- Free, open source, and simple interface;
+- Free, open source, pleasantly minimal.

-- Does not support extracting subtitles from online videos;
+- Doesn’t pull subtitles from online streams.

 Method 2: Use StreamFab All-in-One Downloader